danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Introduction

 The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I have about the future of liberal education.
-And the lecture itself is meant to explain that worry.
+And the lecture itself is meant to explain that worry, and, I hope, to justify it.
 To have worries at all, of course, has become reflexive among those of us in any way devoted to this education, whether we be students of it, teachers of it, or in some other form stewards of it.
-And there is no end these days, so it seems, to think-pieces pondering the decline of liberal education, to the point of prophesying its death.
+And there is no end these days, it seems, to prophecies, or even pronouncements, of death.
 Type the words "death of liberal education" into Google, and you get back such headlines as

 > [Why Liberal Arts Education is Dying (or Already Dead)](http://www.aleteia.org/en/education/documents/why-liberal-arts-education-is-dying-or-already-dead-228015)
 > [Is the Four-Year, Liberal-Arts Education Model Dead?](http://www.cnbc.com/id/41626661)